Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_bill_of_materials.md

 ### Mainboard with Enhanced Security Patch

 > We have noticed that this mainboard may exhibit some abnormal behavior.
-This could lead to unexpected reboots and even damage the 24V to 3.3V power conversion circuit.
-Our preliminary findings suggest that the issue may originate from the SS54 diode located at position D4 in the upper-right corner of the board.
-If you plan to produce this board, we recommend not soldering this diode.
+> This could lead to unexpected reboots or even damage the 24V to 3.3V power conversion circuit.
+> Our preliminary findings suggest that the issue may originate from the  **SS54 diode** located at position D4 in the upper-right corner of the board.
+> If you plan to produce this board, we recommend not soldering this diode.
 Instead, directly bridge the pads using copper wire, solder, or a resettable fuse.
 {.is-warning}

+> The small diode next to the 75176 chip is modeled in the wrong orientation in the soldering aid, please refer to the silkscreen on the mainboard。
+{.is-danger}

 ![mainboard_enhanced_security_patch.png](/assets/images/bmcu_branch/mainboard_enhanced_security_patch.png =x300)